-- (c) To be the first port of call for the Chief Executive Officer when an issue arises that requires a political or policy response from the Council and the issue does not naturally fall within the terms of reference of any of the standing committees. - (d) To direct strategic policy and budget setting - (e) To Chair the Council's Policy and Resources Committee and the Staff Sub-Committee - (f) To initiate or approve all communications by the Council with the media. - 3.3 If for any reason the Leader is unavailable to fulfil the role, the Deputy Leader shall do so.
+- (c) To be the first port of call for the Chief Executive Officer when an issue arises that requires a political or policy response from the Council and the issue does not naturally fall within the terms of reference of any of the standing committees. - (d) To oversee strategic policy and budget setting, as Chairperson of the Council's Policy and Resources Committee - (e) To Chair the Council's Policy and Resources Committee and the Staff Sub-Committee - (f) To oversee all communications by the Council with the media. - 3.3 If for any reason the Leader is unavailable to fulfil the role, the Deputy Leader shall do so.